-this God-damn thing and -no, and examine all the White House things, to look at all the FBI files, to looker your report, Dean report, the FBI files and give me a report.

-report, the FBI files and give me a report.
-He's articulate, he's, he's, uh, before television he's, uh, respected among, uh -he's one of the towering figures in the Ambassadorial world and in the bar.
+this God-damn thing and -- no, and examine all the White House things, to look at all the FBI files, to look at your report, Dean report, the FBI files and give me a report.
+He's articulate, he's, he's, uh, before television he's, uh, respected among, uh -- he's one of the towering figures in the Ambassadorial world and in the bar.
 He is, he's no slouch.